AIHubCentral/docs/assets/W-Okada/Local/W-Okada.md

 - Turn off Echo Cancellation
 - Turn off Noise Suppression (sometimes causes issues, maybe not.
 Check for yourself)

 ***
+## FAQ
+***
+### Why does it run in a browser and not it's own window?

+Because it uses a Web User Interface (WebUI) coded in JavaScript & TypeScript, the majority of AI programs are designed to run on the browser since it can be used both on cloud and locally (on your pc), and it can also resolve some performance issues.
+The original wokada also ran on a WebUI, just that it made it's own window

+***
+### What browser should I use?

+It's better you try and test, some people had issues on Chrome, some others on Firefox, it might depend on the settings you use and also Java/Type Script having issues.
+The browser that usually is reported by most people to have issues is OperaGX, which is why we don't suggest it much

+***
+### Why are most YouTube (Video) Tutorials old?
+Is there going to be an updated one?

+YouTube Tutorials take way more time to make, and get outdated easily in this case, as AI progresses fast and continues to change in better, with more different settings and versions.
+Written guides are easier to update, since you don't have to remake an entire video.
+It's unknown if we will ever release a video since they easily get outdated, but if we will, it will be linked inside of this guide.

+***
+### Do I need an extremely expensive mic for good quality?

+We had a conversation about this in https://discord.com/channels/1159260121998827560/1159290161683767298/1352325982689951765 & https://discord.com/channels/1159260121998827560/1159290161683767298/1356265862704926907, RVC works by downsampling your audio voice to 16khz because f0 estimators only works at that sample rate, after that the model outputs the results using it's original sample rate (without any upscaling).
+So there won't be the need of having a super extremely expensive, a decent one should do the job.

+***
 ###### ‎
 :::content-center
 #### `You have reached the end.`